Nexys-Consulting/RightQlikSense/README.md

 ![1511768444348](imgs/1511768444348.png)

+two menus is added:

-Double click on qvf file work and open application in navigator
+- **Qvf Open in Desktop**: Open qvf application in navigator (Double click on qvf file work and open application in navigator)
+- **Qvf Open in Desktop without data**: Open qvf application in navigator without data

 Only tested on Windows 10